smitGaikwad007/Teacher-Quiz-App/README.md

 # Teacher-Quiz-App
-this is my first Big-Scale project.
+this is my first Mid-Scale project.

 🎓 Teacher-Student Quiz Web Application

 📌 Overview

 The Teacher-Student Quiz Web Application is a web-based platform designed to simplify the process of conducting quizzes between teachers and students.
-It allows teachers to create, manage, and evaluate quizzes, while students can attempt quizzes and view their performance in real-time.
+It allows teachers to create, manage, and evaluate quizzes, while students can attempt quizzes in real-time.

 This project focuses primarily on frontend development with essential backend logic integration, making it lightweight, fast, and user-friendly.